ChainSafe/forest/scripts/devnet-curio/README.md

 forest-cli net peers
 ```

+## Known problems

+- YugabyteDB sometimes fails to start.
+If this happens, restart the devnet.
+- As of writing, using Forest with Curio doesn't work.
+Forest fails to find a
+  miner actor.

 ## Local devnet development

 If you prefer to have Forest running directly on the host, you can comment it